| $How to Make Money Growing Rooted Cuttings and Selling them Wholesale

 she can produce as many variegated weigela as she wants

 without buying any more cuttings.
+Does it

 really happen this way.
 Yes it does.
 I was recently talking